Hylleraas-Configuration Interaction calculations on the 1 ^1S ground state of helium atom: Introduction

 It is then clear that the explicit correlated wave functions including the interelectronic coordinate $r_{ij}$ proposed by Hylleraas \cite{Hylleraas} are an alternative to the CI wave function.
 Sims and Hagstrom \cite {Sims71,Sims71JCP} introduced the Hylleraas-Configuration Interaction (Hy-CI) wave function which combines the use of higher angular momentum orbitals as CI does with the inclusion of the interelectronic distance into the wave function as the Hylleraas-type wave functions.
 The first terms of a Hylleraas-CI wave function are CI terms.

 Helium atom has been subject of numerous investigations.
 Its electronic structure has been determined to the greatest accuracy known in quantum chemistry.
-Our interest is to test in the case of helium atom our integral subroutines and computational techniques as the spin, antisymmetrization, construction of symmetry adapted configurations, the usage of the Hamiltonian in Hylleraas coordinates, and to win experience to investigate larger systems.
+Our interest is to test our integral subroutines and computational techniques as the spin, antisymmetrization, construction of symmetry adapted configurations, the usage of the Hamiltonian in Hylleraas coordinates in the case of non-relativistic energy calculations on the ground state of the helium atom, and so to gain experience towards investigating larger systems.

 This work will be thoroughly referred and compared first, to the early helium calculation of Weiss \cite{Weiss} for which there is enough computational data, and second, to the highly accurate more modern Configuration Interaction and Hylleraas-Configuration Interaction (Hy-CI) calculations of Sims and Hagstrom \cite{Sims02}.
 The CI calculation of Weiss is taken as starting point to check our program code.
-The CI and Hy-CI calculations of Sims and Hagstrom have been taken for comparison as the s,p,d-limits.
+The CI and Hy-CI calculations of Sims and Hagstrom have been taken as the s,p,d-limits for comparison.
 Finally we have reproduced Hy-CI\ calculations of Sims and Hagstrom \cite{comm}.

 Novel in this work is the use of a different technique to evaluate the kinetic energy Hy-CI integrals which we have used to reproduce the energy values obtained from Sims and Hagstrom.